-Since my first blog post I have been thinking about my love affair with natural handmade toys and why I love them so much.
+Since my first (ever!) blog post I have been thinking about my love affair with natural handmade toys and why I love them so much.

 We home educate our eldest boy and have always done this in a waldorf inspired way.

 I say inspired as we have never followed the Steiner education strictly….

 I believe strongly in the magic of open ended play but my son also loves his Xbox, and it’s amazing what he has learnt from minecraft!

 However we have always tried to maintain a healthy balance.
 When he was younger we didn’t have a lot of spare money to spend on toys, a lot of our spending was done scouring charity shops and car boot sales where we found lots of simple wooden play aids.